Canadian Cultural Property Export Review Board members

 Current term – December 2016 to December 2019

-Currently on faculty at Brock University’s Marilyn I. Walker School of Fine and Performing Arts (St. Catharines, Ontario), Sharilyn J. Ingram came to academia from a career in cultural management.
+Recently retired from faculty at Brock University’s Marilyn I. Walker School of Fine and Performing Arts (St. Catharines, Ontario), Sharilyn J. Ingram came to academia from a career in cultural management.

 A native of Alberta, she began her career at the Royal Alberta Museum, and subsequently held such senior positions as Executive Director of the Saskatchewan Western Development Museums, Deputy Director of the Art Gallery of Ontario, and President and CEO of Royal Botanical Gardens (Canada).